Smashing return: Cespedes hits slam, Mets beat Braves 6-1

 STRUGGLES CONTINUE

 Mets SS Asdrubal Cabrera committed two errors in the first, giving him 10 for the season.
 He had only seven in 135 games last year. ...
 Jose Reyes went 0 for 4 as his average dropped four points to .186.
-Reyes is hitless in his last 26 at-bats. ...
-Ruiz is 1 for his last 18, his lone hit driving in the winning run Friday.
+Reyes is hitless in his last 26 at-bats.

 UP NEXT